SpikeInterface/spikeinterface/doc/modules/core.rst

 the channels on which waveforms and templates are defined on, for example, based on a physical distance from the channel with the largest peak amplitude.

-Most of the extensions live in the :code:`postprocessing` module, but there are some *core* extensions too:
+Most of the extensions live in the :code:`postprocessing` module (with the :code:`quality_metrics` extension in the :code:`qualitymetrics` module) , but there are some *core* extensions too:

 * select random spikes for downstream analysis (e.g., extracting waveforms or fitting a PCA model)
 * estimate templates